In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 They will be more loyal to your brand if you use their information to create relevant and valuable content and offers.
 While many organisations may have access to this wealth of information, few actually use it.

-Rather than focusing on what really matters—using the data to build and maintain relationships—internal resources are often allocated to deal with slow technology or manual processes.
+Rather than focusing on personalisation efforts, internal resources are often allocated legacy technology or manual processes.
 To avoid such situations, you need to leverage technology and implement real-time reporting and dashboards.
 These insights can power top-of-funnel acquisition or win-back campaigns, among other uses.

-Using a dashboard, your marketing team can examine marketing and sales data to determine which campaigns and rewards are performing well.
-You may also find it useful for keeping close tabs on how your team's various marketing channels are progressing.
+Using a dashboard, your marketing team can easily examine marketing and sales data.
+This helps determine which campaigns and rewards are performing well.
+You may also find it useful for assessing various marketing channels performances over a certain period of time.

 Without such a system in place, you might find it difficult to gather and act on customer data that highlights their behaviour.
 With access to programme data, you can constantly test and adjust your reward strategy to maximise value.